SilkRose/Pony/stories/the-roasting-of-pinkamena-diane-pie/the-roasting-of-pinkamena-diane-pie-meta.md

 ### Pinkie's Mirror Pool Clone
 - I heard the Cakes went to everyone else in Equestria before you for child care, even a group of children.
 I would know because they asked me before you.
 - Will the real Pinkie Pie please stand up?
 Oh wait, I'm already standing!
 - Last time I had this many eyes on me, I thought that they had found me.
-I had to be here, thought, I couldn't turn down the opportunity to make fun of myself without looking in a mirror.
+I had to be here, though, I couldn't turn down the opportunity to make fun of myself without looking in a mirror.
 -

 ## Story: